Time for a 20mph speed limit?

 It’s a requirement of the regulations for 20mph limit signs to be installed at appropriate locations.
 We need to put up more than 4,000 new 20mph signs to ensure everyone driving in Haringey is aware of the change.

 Getting the signs installed will take several months, but has to be completed before the new speed limit can legally come into force.
-We've begun installing the signs, but due to the number of signs we need to install throughout the borough, the signs will remain covered until they are all in place and the speed limit goes live, to avoid confusion.
+We've begun installing the signs, but due to the number of signs we need to install throughout the borough and to avoid confusion, the signs will remain covered until they are all in place and the speed limit goes live.

 We expect Haringey to be a 20mph borough from February 2016.